toolmantim/rack-digestif/Readme.md

     require 'rack/digestif'
     use Rack::Digestif

-By default `Rack::Digestif` will rewrite all incoming URLs that have a 32 character digest before the file extension.
-If you want to limit it to a given path, such as `/assets`, you can easily do this like so:
+By default `Rack::Digestif` will rewrite all incoming URLs that have a digest.
+If you want to limit it to a given path, such as `/assets`, you simply pass the path as the first argument:

     use Rack::Digestif, "/assets/"